 Precipitant sludges containing the metals will be removed as necessary in secondary containers and processed onsite for transport and disposal offsite.
 Backwash fluids generated from the sand filters will be redirected to the initial settling tank for additional processing and settlement.
 Regeneration waste from the resin filtration system will be neutralized as part of the regeneration process and contained in secondary containers for offsite disposal.
 All generated waste will be handled, transported and disposed in accordance with all applicable state and federal regulations.
 Based upon results from the treatability studies, hazardous waste is not expected to be generated during this process.
-After treatment, the water will be injected into the subsurface through the four injection wells planned at this time.
+After treatment, the water will be injected into the Mississippi River alluvium subsurface through the injection wells.
+This permit does not limit the number of withdrawal or injection wells.
+The purpose of this permit is to ensure the facility can remediate the groundwater at the site.